Heinrich Finck

 Heinrich Finck (1444 or 1445 – 9 June 1527) was a German composer.
-He served as Kapellmeister first for Prince Alexander of Lithuania, later King of Poland, before living Poland in 1510.
-He worked in Stuttgart before becoming a member (and months before his death, the Kapellmeister) the Hofkapell.
+He served as Kapellmeister first for Prince Alexander of Lithuania, later King of Poland, before leaving Poland in 1510.
+He worked in Stuttgart before becoming a member (and months before his death, the Kapellmeister) of the Hofkapell.

-He was the great-uncle of the music theorist and composer Hermann Finck (1527 – 1558).
+He was the great-uncle of the music theorist and composer Hermann Finck (1527–1558).

 Biography

 He was probably born at Bamberg, but nothing is certainly known either of the place or date of his birth.
 Between 1492 and 1506 he was a musician in, and later possibly conductor of the court orchestra of successive kings of Poland at Warsaw.
-He held the post of conductor at Stuttgart from 1510 till about 1514, then was a composer at the Hofkapelle of Emperor Maximilian I, from 1519(?) at the chapter in Salzburg, and in 1527 Hofkapellmeister of Emperor Ferdinand I in Vienna, where he died.
+He held the post of conductor at Stuttgart from 1510 until about 1514, then was a composer at the Hofkapelle of Emperor Maximilian I, from 1519(?) at the chapter in Salzburg, and in 1527 Hofkapellmeister of Emperor Ferdinand I in Vienna, where he died.